mahmoudbahaa755/lens/packages/docs/index.md

   - title: Cache
     details: Keep track of your caching layer with detailed monitoring of cache operations and their performance.
   - title: Exception Handling
-    details: Monitor and report exceptions in real-time, providing detailed insights into errors within your application.
+    details: Monitor and report exceptions providing detailed insights into errors within your application.
     link: /handlers/exception/adonis
   - title: Extensible
     details: Tailor Lens to your specific needs by creating custom adapters for new frameworks, data stores, and watchers for unique events.